Maharashtrians Varan, Amti, Kalvan, Dal recipes

-Maharashtrians love to cook their dal in tongue-tickling ways, flavoured with spices, pepped up with kokum, seasoned with coconut, and so on.
-There are many varieties of Varan, Amti and Kalvan, which are enjoyed with steaming hot rice.
-Have your fill of homely dishes like the Green Peas Ambti, Kairi chi Kadhi and Methiche Varan.
+Maharashtrians love to cook their dal in tongue-tickling ways, flavoured with spices, perked up with kokum, seasoned with coconut, and so on.
+Mango, peanuts, cashew nuts, coconut are abundantly grown and used to flavor many varieties of Varan, Amti and Kalvan, which are generally enjoyed with steaming hot rice.

 Varan refers to traditional Maharashtrian lentil-based dishes.
 Here, cooked toovar dal is perked up with fenugreek leaves and tasty spice powders and pastes.
 An aromatic tempering adds to the traditional charm of the Methiche Varan, making sure that its aroma and flavour remind you of mom’s cooking!

 Kokum kadhi is a tangy preparation with a soothing flavour of coconut milk that makes a well-balanced accompaniment.
 This delectable kadhi does not take no time in preparation.